Pranay-Singhania/The-Art-of-Me/README.md

 This website does not require any installation or setup.
 You can simply visit the website at https://pranay-singhania.github.io/The-Art-of-Me/ and start using it right away.

 ## **Contact**
-If you have any questions or concerns about this project, you can contact me at pranay.s4299@gmail.com.
+If you have any questions, you can contact me at pranay.s4299@gmail.com.